-- Were born after 1st September 1999. - Do not have the means to attend university abroad without external financial support - Are proficient in English French, or Portuguese. - Are regularly ranked in the top 10% of their class during their last 2 or 3 years of secondary school. - Can participate in the two Ashinaga preparatory programmes, over the course of one year, before attending university. - Are committed to return home, or to sub-Saharan Africa, and contribute to society in sub-Saharan Africa after graduating from university. - Have no dependents who could interfere with academic progress. - Have a good enough health condition to be able to study abroad.
+- Have lost one or both parents. - Have citizenship and have completed/are completing high school in one of the 49 sub-Saharan African countries. - Are less than 23 years old. - Have completed/ are completing 3 years of high school with excellent academic record, and - consistently placing in the 10% of their class. - Do not have the means to attend university abroad without external financial support. - Are proficient in English, French or Portuguese. - Are able to participate in the two Ashinaga preparatory programs, over the - course of one year, before attending university. - Are committed to returning home, or to Sub-Saharan Africa, and contributing to society in Sub-Saharan Africa after graduating from university. - Have no dependents who could interfere with academic progress. - Have a good enough health condition to be able to study abroad.